-9.1.
-Parents of pupils with SEND are encouraged to share their knowledge of their child; the headteacher, other staff and SENCO will aim to give them the confidence that their views and contributions are valued and will be acted upon.
+- 9.1.
+Parents of pupils with SEND are encouraged to share their knowledge of their child; the headteacher, other staff and SENCO will aim to give them the confidence that their views and contributions are valued and will be acted upon. - 9.2.

-- 9.2.
 Parents will be notified when the school provides their child with SEND support. - 9.3.
-Decisions on whether a Trust school will commission added provisions will be discussed thoroughly with the SEND Director, parents and, when appropriate, the pupil involved. - 9.4.
-Decisions about education will not unnecessarily disrupt a pupil's education or any health treatment underway. - 9.5.
-The planning that a Trust school implements will help parents and pupils with SEND express their needs, wishes and goals, and will: - Focus on the pupil as an individual, not allowing their SEND to become a label. - Be easy for pupils and their parents to understand by using clear, ordinary language and images, rather than professional jargon. - Highlight the pupil's strengths and capabilities. - Enable the pupil, and those who know them best, to say what they have done, what they are interested in and what outcomes they are seeking in the future. - Tailor support to the needs of the individual. - Organise assessments to minimise demands on families. - Bring together relevant professionals to discuss and agree together the overall approach. - 9.6.
-In Trust primary schools, the class teacher will update a SEND passport, in collaboration with parents and children, three times in an academic year to set clear outcomes, review progress, discuss activities and support, and identify parental responsibilities. - 9.7.
+Decisions about education will not unnecessarily disrupt a pupil's education or any health treatment underway. - 9.4.
+The planning that a Trust school implements will help parents and pupils with SEND express their needs, wishes and goals, and will: - Focus on the pupil as an individual, not allowing their SEND to become a label. - Be easy for pupils and their parents to understand by using clear, ordinary language and images, rather than professional jargon. - Highlight the pupil's strengths and capabilities. - Enable the pupil, and those who know them best, to say what they have done, what they are interested in and what outcomes they are seeking in the future. - Tailor support to the needs of the individual. - Organise assessments where possible to minimise demands on families. - Bring together relevant professionals to discuss and agree together the overall approach. - 9.5.
+In Trust primary schools and nurseries, the class teacher will update a SEND passport, in collaboration with parents and children, three times in an academic year to set clear outcomes, review progress, discuss activities and support, and identify parental responsibilities. - 9.6.
 In Trust secondary schools, the school will write a learner profile and update this on a regular basis with new targets.
 Students are involved in writing their own targets and how they want to be supported.
 This information will be shared with parents for consultation and be amended as necessary.
 Parents may be consulted by letter, telephone or in a face-to-face meeting.
-Opportunities to meet class teachers and discuss targets are set by the school and published in the school calendar. - 9.8.
-In all Trust schools, the SENCO will arrange meetings with parents as required. - 9.9.
-The SEND Director will convene a parent panel to ensure that the views of parents and carers are reflected in the strategic direction of SEND within the Trust.
+Opportunities to meet class teachers and discuss targets are set by the school and published in the school calendar. - 9.7.
+In all Trust schools, the SENCO will arrange meetings with parents as required.